Skip to main content

 BBQ Skewers

-Grilled meats and vegetables on 19th Street Yangon or at night markets.
-Perfect with cold Myanmar beer.
+Grilled meat and vegetables along 19th Street in Yangon or at the night markets.
+Best with a cold Myanmar beer.

 Myanmar Tea